Clomid vs Letrozole for Fertility

 In addition to higher pregnancy rates, women treated with Letrozole also demonstrated a statistically significant improvement in endometrial receptivity.

-Researchers concluded that Letrozole has a more favorable effect on the uterine lining compared to Clomiphene, which may help explain its potential to improve implantation and pregnancy outcomes in women with unexplained infertility.
+Researchers concluded that Letrozole has a more favorable effect on the uterine lining compared to Clomiphene, which may help explain its potential to improve implantation and pregnancy outcomes.

-A 2019 systematic review and meta-analysis evaluated data from eight randomized controlled trials comparing Letrozole and Clomiphene in unexplained infertility.
+A 2019 systematic review and meta-analysis evaluated data from 8 randomized controlled trials comparing Letrozole and Clomiphene in patients with unexplained infertility.

 The analysis found that 24% of patients treated with Letrozole and 23% of those treated with Clomiphene achieved pregnancy.
 There was no significant difference between the two groups in either pregnancy rates or live birth rates.